MicrosoftDocs/customer-insights/ci-docs/engagement-insights/curate-dimensions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 By using unified profile demographic dimensions, engagement insights users can access audience insights profile properties.
-You can then use these properties in interactive analyses of behavioral data, including data captured by engagement insights on your<!--note from editor: Edit okay?
-I assume that the audience is the customer here?--> website or mobile app.
+You can then use these properties in interactive analyses of behavioral data, including data captured by engagement insights on your website or mobile app.

 >[!NOTE]
 > Engagement insights includes out-of-the-box dimensions for event properties.
 More information: [View and create dimensions](dimensions.md)